birkirorri/sxGenBench/README.md

 in each model folder there is a folder for each dataset run

-Seperate folders is available for each disentanglement metric implemented in this benchmark
+Seperate folder is available which has the disentanglement metric implemented in this benchmark

 ## Standard benchmarking workflow (Blue)